tadej321/bucketExercise/README.md

 ## Test the app without backend connection

-Set backendApiUrl environment variable to undefined and run development server.\
-For login use:
+If not connected to a server, use:\
 - username: test@test
-- password: test
+- password: test\

+Otherwise set your server url in the environment.ts file under "backendApiUrl" variable.

 ## API